yiisoft/yii2/docs/guide/behaviors.md

 Using behaviors
 ---------------

-A behavior can be attached to any class that extends from `Component`.
+A behavior can be attached to any class that extends from [[yii\base\Component]].
 In order to attach a behavior to a class, the component class must implement the `behaviors` method.
-As an example, Yii provides the `AutoTimestamp` behavior for automatically updating timestamp fields when saving an Active Record model:
+As an example, Yii provides the [[yii\behaviors\AutoTimestamp|AutoTimestamp]] behavior for automatically updating timestamp fields when saving an [[yii\db\ActiveRecord|Active Record]] model:

 ```php
 class User extends ActiveRecord